Petroleum Sarawak: History

 After 2018 Malaysian general election, Malaysian federal government changed hands to Pakatan Harapan.
 On 22 May 2018, Petronas responded to Sarawak state attorney-general that it disagrees that Petronas need to apply license from Petros to operate in Sarawak waters.
 On 4 June 2018, Petronas filed a suit in the Federal Court of Malaysia in order to assert its position as the exclusive owner of Malaysian oil resources (including Sarawak) and the 1974 Petroleum Development Act is still valid.
 On 22 June 2018, the federal court of Malaysia denied Petronas application to start legal proceedings against Sarawak because the case is not within the jurisdiction of the federal court.
 On 10 July 2018, Sarawak state assembly passed the Oil Mining (Amendment) Bill (2018) in order to regulate oil and gas activities in the state.
 All oil and gas companies operating in Sarawak waters would be given grace period until the end of 2019 to comply with Oil Mining Ordinance (OMO) 1958.

 Since 1 January 2019, Sarawak enforced 5% sales on all petroleum products.
-Initially, Petronas was given dateline until end of September 2019 to pay the sales tax.
-After that, Petronas was given until end of October 2019 to pay the sales tax.
+Initially, Petronas was given dateline until end of October 2019 to pay the sales tax.
 In September 2019, prime minister Mahathir stated that payment of 20% oil royalty is not possible for Sabah and Sarawak because it may compromise financial status of Petronas.
 On 21 November 2019, the Sarawak government filed a suit against Petronas for not paying the 5% sales tax.
 In March 2020, high court ruled that Sarawak has the power to impose sales tax on Petronas.
 On 8 May 2020, Petronas agreed to pay RM 2 billion in petroleum products sales tax to Sarawak with a condition that the tax will be lowered on a staggered basis in the future.
 Besides, both parties also agreed that the Petroleum Development Act 1974 is valid with Petronas as the sole regulator of oil and gas industry in Malaysia.
 Wan Zulkiflee, chief executive of Petronas quit his post in June 2020, apparently dissatisfied with the outcome of the sales tax issue.